-The general principle is that the private partner gradually recoups his costs, either by being reimbursed by the State, or by being paid a fee by the user of the service and/or of the infrastructure.
+The general principle is that the private partner gradually recoups his costs, either by being reimbursed for the public authority's share, or by being paid a fee by the user of the service and/or of the infrastructure.

 In any case, the contracting authority of the infrastructure or service pays a price for the PPP.
 Indeed, the burden of the investment or operation borne temporarily by the private partner represents an additional cost for the owner.
 Thus, PPPs are generally not used for purely financial reasons.
 However, this does not mean that PPPs are not useful.
 Indeed, the private sector has other advantages, which can be exploited with PPPs: